tomeshnet/tomesh.101/workshops/intro-to-networks/slides/04_wrap_up.md

 !SLIDE
 # Why a mesh for Toronto?

-Opportunitiy for community-owned infrastructure to give us:
+We see an opportunity for community-owned infrastructure to give us:

 * open, lower-cost **access** to the World Wide Web
 * a **resilient** and redundant network